Dental Extractions in Brunswick

 What happens if you wait too long to get wisdom teeth out?

-The longer you wait, the more difficult the procedure tends to be and the more damage your wisdom teeth can cause to other teeth, so if you’re told that your wisdom teeth should be extracted, it’s a good idea to schedule your appointment as soon as you can.
+The longer you wait, the more difficult the wisdom teeth removal procedure tends to be, and the more damage your wisdom teeth can cause to other teeth.
+So if you’re told that your wisdom teeth should be extracted, it’s a good idea to schedule your appointment as soon as you can.